tobylockers/decks/README.md

 # **decks**

+> [!NOTE]
+> Usernames and passwords can be found in the 'details.json' file.

 Programmed as part of a practice coursework project completed for Year 10 Computer Science, **decks** is a a simple terminal-based card game for two players including a set of rules and intergrated scoreboard.